angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 **Doishy:**

 Round 5 is something truly special.
-Round 5 vs ApeofJustice on Doomsday.
+Round 5 vs ApeOfJustice on Doomsday.
 The 100% mirror.
 James on James, Doomsday on Doomsday action.
 It was everything everyone dreams of.